Fake Food News In The UK

 ZURI EXPERIENCES FAKE FOOD NEWS

-Zuri did not experience fake food news, or did she?
-I think that she would have been told that certain plants had qualities that we now know to be untrue.
+For certain, Zuri did not experience fake food news, or did she?
+For instance, I think that she would have been told that certain plants had qualities that we now know to be untrue.
 She knew fresh salmon but the potatoes were 3,000 years away with Sir Walter Raleigh.
 Neither would she understand what a salad was; food was just food, even if it was gorse.
 I wave at her imaginary stooping form out in the cloying mud as I sup my Earl Grey tea and eye the cakes.
 Those small delicacies contain all the calories she might eat in a whole day.
 To say I feel guilty is to understate the case.
 She, being so active, probably needed the same calories as me.
 How did she find these when so much of her food was green and leafy, and pretty devoid of calories?

 The fact is she didn’t, but her diet was still more healthy than mine; she ate loads of fibre.
 Fibreless, I really enjoyed my tea.